Jellyyz/Floyd-Steinberg-Dithering-Hardware-Accelerator/Notebooks/Jason/README.md

 We are starting the Team Contract and Design Document and need to carefully go through them to determine our project's trajectory going forward.

 ## Feb.
 20-22, 2023
-Battery discussion with Gruev on Zoom in that one place next to ECEB
+Battery discussion with Gruev on Zoom while at Beckman Institute.
+The general advice we got was to purchase trusted batteries (e.g., from this company called Tenergy).
+Mainly, we want batteries with ICs and protective casing because we're not well-versed on power topics.

 ## Feb.
 23, 2023
-Design document finish remote
+We finished the Design Document remotely (Discord meeting to go over it and finish it up).

 ## Feb.
 25, 2023
-Got ESP dev boards...
+We received the ESP8266 development boards.
+That means we can start programming basic tests on it through Arduino IDE.

 ## Feb.
 26, 2023
-Programmed ESP to scan/connect/get request
+I managed to set up the ESP8266 by downloading the appropriate requirements (Arduino IDE, various libraries, CH340 driver, other drivers) and program the ESP8266 to scan nearby networks.
+I also managed to get it to connect to a 2.4 GHz nearby network given I know its name and password.

 ## Feb.
 27, 2023
-Design review...
+Today, we did the Design Review presentation.
+I did not do the Peer Review assignment yet.

 ## Feb.
 28, 2023
-Meeting... updating on progress... meeting next.
+We met again in a study room on the 2nd floor of ECEB.
+We receive the thermal printer, and during the meeting, I attend a peer review session.

-## March 2,2023
+## March 2, 2023
-Meeting at fancy place for document or something I believe
+Since the Design Document is due soon, we meet at Beckman Institute to work on the Design Document.

 ## March 4, 2023
-Meeting at ECEB 1st floor => C imp. progress
+There was a meeting at ECEB's 1st floor (those large tables next to the auditorium).
+There, I looked into dithering given a base64 string describing it.
+There are many potentially useful libraries and functions for doing so.
+Promising ones are Apple's base64 string encoding/decoding functions, LodePNG for handling PNG data, LibPNG for the same purpose, and more.

 ## March 5, 2023
-C imp. on MCU
+C++ software implementation on MCU is finished.

+We can dither an image on the MCU with these new functions with LodePNG libraries (used to encode bytes describing the PNG file to actual RGB bytes).

 ## March 7, 2023
-Meeting after TA on 3rd floor => Trying to fix server and start SPI work
+We met after the 20 minute TA meeting on the 3rd floor of Beckman Institute.
+The goal is to try to fix the server and start SPI work for communication between the MCU and FPGA.

 ## March 9, 2023
-Meeting at fancy place at 6 PM
+Meeting at Beckman Institute at 6 PM<br>
-  Kevin : Server
+  Kevin : Server<br>
-  Gally : Parts to buy
+  Gally : Parts to buy, etc.<br>
-  Jason : SPI
+  Jason : SPI controller<br>

-Slave
+Slave diagram drawn at Beckman Institute:

 ![image](https://github.com/Jellyyz/ECE445/blob/main/Notebooks/Jason/Slave.jpg)